deanturpin/modern/readme.md

   // ------------------

   // Brace initialisers take a bit of getting used to but they do give you extra
   // checks.
-For instance this gives a narrowing warning. const double wide{1.0};
+The compiler coughs a narrowing warning for the following. const double wide{1.0};
   const float narrow{wide};